HituilaHuy/PointPounch/README.md

 - Point Chests for getting points

 - Need: PointAPI
-- Edit from MoneyPouch of the author
+- Edit from MoneyPouch of the author iZeaoGamer
 - Edit by HituilaHuy

 ========================================